kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 			#Option      "AccelMethod"  "uxa" # fallback
 		  EndSection
     ...

+The package `intel-gpu-tools` provides the utility `intel_gpu_top` which monitors the utilization of the Intel GPU.
+Run as `sudo intel_gpu_top`

 - The `/etc/X11/xorg.conf.d/20-intel.conf` is **only optional** if you're experiencing issues like tearing, stuttering, black screen, etc. Here's [another one](https://gist.github.com/radupotop/8597093) [just for curiosity].

+---

+**For Intel GPUs - Xorg `modesetting` driver:**

+Remove all `xf86-video-*` packages.
+In my case it were `xf86-video-intel` and `xf86-video-vesa`.

+	sudo pacman -Runs xf86-video-intel xf86-video-vesa

+Close all programms and reboot

+	reboot

+[The modesetting driver should initialize by default](https://wiki.archlinux.org/index.php/Xorg#Driver_installation) because its the only graphics driver available for that GPU, i. e. there are no specialized drivers for that GPU, nor there is the generic `vesa` driver available, so `modesetting` driver in the kernel is the fallback option.

+I'm curious what the performance and smoothness of the video playback will be like in comparison to the nomodeset Intel driver `xf86-video-intel` ...

 - TODO maybe try to [skip installation of the `xf86-video-intel`](https://wiki.archlinux.org/index.php/Intel_graphics#Installation) in favor of the [modesetting driver](https://wiki.archlinux.org/index.php/Kernel_mode_setting)?
 The [Arch Wiki](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Intel) recommends to use the modesetting drivers when there are no issues.

 ---